 - cheese (especially hard cheese)

 - chocolate, biscuits, cakes and pastries

 Unsaturated fats are healthier fats that are mostly found in oils from plants and fish.

 - oily fish, such as salmon, mackerel and pilchards

 Trans fats are found naturally at low levels in some foods, such as those from animals including meat and dairy products.

-They can also be found in foods containing hydrogenated vegetable oil.
+They can also be found in foods containing partially hydrogenated vegetable oil.

-Like saturated fats, trans fats can raise cholesterol levels in the blood so they should make up no more than two per cent of the energy (calories) you get from your diet.
-For adults, this is no more than 5g a day.
+Like saturated fats, trans fats can raise cholesterol levels in the blood.
+Therefore adults should not have more than 5g of trans fats a day.